Need to talk? Call 1800 882 436.

 What types of antenatal class are available?

-Some types of antenatal class include:
+Some examples of these antenatal class are:

-• lamaze classes (involving breathing techniques, relaxation and support)
+• Lamaze classes — involving breathing techniques, relaxation, and support

-• calmbirth (childbirth education program based on understanding of the birth process)
+• Calmbirth — childbirth education program based on understanding of the birth process

-• hypnobirthing (a form of deep meditation and relaxation)
+• Hypnobirthing — a form of deep meditation and relaxation

 • aqua antenatal classes